webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Freezing-Touch.md

 ---
 aliases:
 - Freezing Touch
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/4
-  - Abilities
+- Ability/Tier/Mid
-  - Abilitiesction
+- Ability/Pool/Intellect
-type:
-  - Action
+- Ability/Categories/Special-Attack
-cost: 4 Intellect
 ---

-# Freezing Touch
+## Freezing Touch

-**Cost**: 4 Intellect points
+>4  Intellect
-**Type**: Action

 Your hands become so cold that your touch freezes solid a living target of your size or smaller, rendering it immobile for one round.
-If you have another cold ability activated by touch (such as [[Compendium/Abilities/Frost-Touch|Frost Touch]]), you can use it as part of the Freezing Touch attack.
+If you have another cold ability activated by touch (such as Frost Touch), you can use it as part of the Freezing Touch attack.
 Action.